 How long will the Estate Administration take?

 It is difficult to be precise regarding timescales when administering an estate.
 This is often affected by the involvement of third parties such as HMRC, Banks and Building Societies, Stock Brokers, Estate Agents and valuers.

 On average it takes no less than 6 months to complete the work.
 Often it can take over 12 months.
 We will provide you with an initial time estimate at the commencement of work and advise you as the mater proceeds should any factor(s) impact upon this time estimate.

 WHO WILL CARRY OUT THE WORK?

 Our team of lawyers provide a personal service.
 They have considerable experience and expertise in dealing with Wills, Probate and Estate administration.
-The team is headed by one of our Partners Tracey Murray, Head of Probate Department and includes Guy Goodings who is a Partner and Fiona Grogan who is a Senior Solicitor.
+The team is headed by one of our Partners Tracey Murray, Head of Probate Department and includes Fiona Grogan who is a Senior Solicitor.